storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-example.md

 ### Writing our Contract

-In your `Example.sol` contract, add the following function:
+In your `Example.sol` contract, add the following function at the bottom:

 ```sol Example.sol
 /// @notice Mint and register a new child IPA, mint a License Token